One piece of gear that’s revolutionized navigation in the backcountry is the smartphone.

 You may be wondering if you need cell service for your phone’s GPS to work, and the answer is no, you don’t.
 GPS relies on satellites, not cell towers.
 So even when you have no signal, your phone’s GPS will be up and running.
 And that’s a very good thing because you’ll be hard pressed to find cell service in most remote wilderness areas.

 However, even though your GPS system will work without cell service, it’s very important that you download the correct maps to your phone before you get out of service.
 If you don’t, your phone will still be able to locate you, but you’ll show up as a blue dot on a blurry map, and that won’t be useful at all.
-More on this in a bit.
+Plus you’ll drain your battey.

-Also, in order for your GPSto work best, your phone needs a clear signal path to the sky.
-This means heavy tree cover, deep slot canyons, or other impeding objects may make it hard for your phone to get a clear GPS signal.
+Also, in order for your GPS to work best, your phone needs a clear signal path to the sky.
+This means heavy tree cover, deep slot canyons, or other impeding objects may make it hard for your phone to get an accurate GPS signal.
 That said, in our experience, we’ve mostly gotten excellent GPS coverage with our phones, even in dense forests and deep canyons.

 Which Apps Work Best For Backpacking?